JD Vance Family History

 • Kentucky and Ohio

 • Wilburn (Carl) Vance from Mingo county, West Virginia m.
-Goldie Taulbee from Breathitt, Kentucky (1910-1993) in Cincinnati, Ohio in 1928 and died there one year later.
-Goldie moved back to Breathitt county.
+Goldie Mae Taulbee in Cincinnati, Ohio in 1928 and died there one year later.
+Goldie moved back to Breathitt county and remarried.

 • – James Lee Vance (1929-1997)